 Log files are limited to a maximum capacity of 10MB and 20 Backups, regardless of the value set in the Log user interface.

-Use of Embedded images in Reports is restricte to PDF documents.
+Reports is restricte to PDF documents.
 SQL Execution Interface is limite to only queries.

 CMIS Document integration is limited to products which support web service based integration.